celestiaorg/celestia-app/specs/src/rationale/data_square_layout.md

 This is similar to [Merkle Mountain Ranges](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf), though with the largest subtree bounded by the blob minimum square size rather than being unbounded.

 The last piece of the puzzle is determining _which_ row the blob is placed at (or, more specifically, the starting location).
 This is needed to keep the block producer accountable.
-To this end, the block producer simply augments each fee-paying transaction with some metadata: the starting location of the blob the transaction pays for.
+To this end, the block producer simply augments each fee-paying transaction with the starting locations of the blobs the transaction pays for.

 ### Caveats